oliverdaff/hprobe/README.md

 Takes a list of domains and probes for working http and http services.

+The project is written in Rust, using asynchronous requests making it light weight and fast.

 ## Installation
 While this library is in initial state of development installation is done using cargo.